 Maintain clear paper trails of all accounts, CD’s, stocks, or bond closures, showing when closed, amount received and where the money went.
 (E.G. Account that money was deposited into, and what the funds were used for – Nursing Home bill, repairs or burial funds.)

 As a general rule – the full value of joint bank accounts and CD’s, etc. are considered belonging to the person in the nursing home.

 Keep ALL financial records.
-(DPW caseworker may ask for records covering entire look back period).
+(DHS caseworker may ask for records covering entire look back period).